 The study goes into participation and engagement by art form and for highlights demographic differences in engagement levels and platform preferences, find the full report here.

-Most relevant (not just in a New Zealand context) I found:
+Most relevant (not just in a New Zealand context) I find:

-Culture Segments and Covid Audience Mindsets: Useful for those working with Culture Segments and Audience Atlas, MHM have looked into how the segments engaged during lockdowns and their attitudes to re-engaging after openings.
+Culture Segments and Covid Audience Mindsets: Useful for organisations that are working with Culture Segments and Audience Atlas, MHM have looked into how the segments engaged during lockdowns and their attitudes to re-engaging after openings.
 Attitudes to re-engaging seem to be roughly in line with the segments’ general attitude to taking risk with culture.
-If you are new to Culture Segments, check them out here.
+If you are new to Culture Segments, there is a lot of information freely available online that you can use, see more here.

-COVID-19 Audience Outlook Monitor Australia: This is a three-phase study by Patternmakers in partnership with international research partner WolfBrown.
-It tracks how audiences feel about returning to events in the context of the pandemic and was conducted in May, July and September 2020, with three more phases planned for 2021.
+COVID-19 Audience Outlook Monitor Australia: This is a study by Patternmakers in partnership with international research partner WolfBrown.
+It tracks how audiences feel about returning to events in the context of the pandemic and was conducted several times with the latest findings from July 2021, with three more phases planned for 2021.
 It includes data about audience attitudes and behaviours, and how they are changing over time with indicators like attendance, ticket buying and spending, and measures things like comfort at different types of venues and confidence in different safety measures.
-It includes an interesting fact sheet on disability.
+It includes an interesting fact sheet on disability and factsheet on digital engagement.

 Interesting data from other parts of the world – UK: